joshuacwnewton/swiftwatcher/README.md

 [found here](https://github.com/joshuacwnewton/swiftwatcher/releases).

-Each release on the Releases page has an "Assets" section containing executable files for both Linux and Windows operating systems.
-These files will contain `win` or `linux` in their names.
-A demo video is also provided.
+Each release on the Releases page has an "Assets" section containing compressed archives for both Linux and Windows operating systems.
+These archives are be named `win` or `linux`, and contain `swiftwatcher` executable files.

 #### Usage Instructions

 Once you have downloaded the file corresponding to your operating system, please follow these steps to use swiftwatcher:

-1. Run the program you downloaded from the Releases page.
+1. Extract and run the program you downloaded from the Releases page.
     * **Linux:** swiftwatcher can be run from the command line by typing

-        `./swiftwatcher-linux.0.1.0`
+        `./swiftwatcher`
     * **Windows:** swiftwatcher can be run by double-clicking it, or from the command line by typing

-        `swiftwatcher-win-0.1.0.exe`
+        `swiftwatcher.exe`
 2. You will be prompted to select the video files you wish to analyse.
 Hold `shift` + `click` to select multiple videos.
 3. Once all videos have been selected and confirmed, you will be